 Mary JenningsLinks Section

 We also periodically host special weekend dance festivals which include lessons as well as themed dances.
 Our last dance weekend was A Victorian Weekend at the fabulous Glen Tavern Inn in Santa Paula, November 2013.
-We also hosted a Titanic 100 Year Anniversary Commemoration Weekend in 2012.
+We hosted a Titanic 100 Year Anniversary Commemoration Weekend in 2012.
 Our New Year's Eve 2013 dance party with a Casablanca theme, "Rick's Cafe Americain," was also a fun, fun time.

-We have also hosted 6 dance weeks, each one unique: our most recent historic/vintage dance week in 2013 was on Mackinac Island (see report on left), and our penultimate dance week on the fabulous Queen Mary in Long Beach Harbor in 2011.
+We have hosted 6 dance weeks, each one unique: our most recent historic/vintage dance week in 2013 was on Mackinac Island (see report on left), and our penultimate dance week on the fabulous Queen Mary in Long Beach Harbor in 2011.
 Our vintage dance weeks are always spectacular, one-of-a-kind events, featuring incomparable vintage dance instruction, plus evening themed events, authentic live music, tea & much more!

 Join the San Diego Vintage Dance Society on Facebook to get event notices and updates on future events.
 The link is in the left column at the bottom.
 If you are not on Facebook, you'll need to check this webpage periodically for updates/news, as we no longer maintain a separate email list.